UCD-GW-Nitrate/npsat_engine/README.md

     ```

     (If you dont have more than 16 GB ram then use `-j 2` or even without `j`).

+    _Changes on Candi distribution_
+    The last time we tried to build deal.ii using hte candii distribution we had to make a number of changes to make it work.
+Under the candi/deal.II-toolchain/packages folder there is a list of packages that containts the version numbers among other information.
+    Do the following changes:
+    - hdf5 : MAJORVER=1.10, CHECKSUM=e115eeb66e944fa7814482415dd21cc4
+    - petsc : VERSION=3.10.4 CHECKSUM=06205518845df58771d579eab4e4e01b
+    - slepc : VERSION=3.10.2 CHECKSUM=92d4eef844b11f5ff673959f6f00e1cf

 - [CGAL](https://www.cgal.org/).
 It is highly recommended to use version [4.11.3](https://github.com/CGAL/cgal/releases/tag/releases%2FCGAL-4.11.3)  as earlier or later compiled versions have failed to be compiled together with NPSAT.